Resources for Parents

 Growth Mindset for Gifted Students:

-Videos:Why you need to fail - Derek Sivers (15 min): https://www.youtube.com/watch?v=wh0OS4MrN3EKhan Academy: You can learn anything (1.5 min)Neuroplasticity (2 min)
+Videos:Why you need to fail - Derek Sivers (15 min)Khan Academy: You can learn anything (1.5 min)Neuroplasticity (2 min)

 All children need to be loved, nurtured, kept safe, given attention and affection, and taught how to interact with other people.
 Gifted and talented children are no exception.
 As parents, it is our privilege and responsibility to do our best to provide these things for our children.
 It is particularly important to remember to always see your child as a child first and gifted and talented second.

 District Six uses a variety of curricula to meet the needs of high performing students.
 Some of these are as follows:

 William and Mary Language Arts Curriculum for High Ability Learners

 The goals fo the Wiliam and Mary Language Arts units are to develop students' skills in literary analysis and interpretation, persuasive writing, linguistic competency, and oral communication, as well as to strengthen students' reasoning skills and understading of the concept of change.
 The units engage students in exploring carefully selected, challenging works of literature from various times, cultures, and genres, and they encourage students to reflect on their readings through writing and discussion.
 The units also provide numerous opportunities for students to explore interdisciplinary connections to the language arts and to conduct research around issues relevant to their own lives.
-A guide to using the curriculum is also available.Jacob's Ladder
+A guide to using the curriculum is also available.

 Sometimes used as a supplement to the William & Mary language arts units for young students, and sometimes used stand-alone, Jacob's Ladder targets reading comprehension skills in high ability learners.
 In the form of three skill ladders connected to individual readings in poetry, myths/fables, and nonfiction, students move from lower order, concrete thinking skills to higher order, critical thinking skills.
 For example, Ladder A moves students from Sequencing to Cause and Effect to Consequences and Implications.